Ya-Peng-Zhao/PallazCat.github.io/_pages/about.md

 My Hobbies
 ======
-I love sports and I am absolutely an outdoorsy people.
+I love sports and I am an outdoorsy people.

 I am an amateur runner, interested in 5k, 10k, half marathons and full marathons.
-I could finish a marathon in 3h15min, but I was injured at the end of 2025.
-I am trying to recover!
+I have run a marathon in 3h15min, but I was injured at the end of 2025.
+It took me over six months to recover!

 I love trail running as well, I enjoy running across rivers in the mountains, watching beautiful sightseeings at the same time!
 I hope that one day I can climb snow-covered mountains.